How Europe's night trains came back from the dead

 "They're great because they save you from paying for a hotel.

-"You leave work at a normal time, have dinner, make your way to the station, get on the train, have a glass of wine, and wake up in the place you want to be.
+"You leave work at a normal time, have dinner, make your way to the station, get on the train, and wake up in the place you want to be.
 There's no turning up at the airport at an unearthly hour, as you do for a budget flight.

 "Trains deposit you in the heart of the city."